mahendrapaipuri/grafana-dashboard-reporter-app/src/README.md

 - `dataPath`: Grafana data path.
 By default on Linux deployment, it is `/var/lib/grafana`.
   If a custom directory is used for `paths.data` in `grafana.ini`, the same path should be used for the `dataPath`.
 If environment variable `GF_PATHS_DATA` is set, that will take the precedence over the value configured in the provisioning file.
+For Windows deployments, this path **must be set** to correct data path in the provisioned config file.

 - `skipTlsCheck`: If Grafana instance is configured to use TLS with self signed certificates set this parameter to `true` to skip TLS certificate check.